JeremyRocheleau/Portfolio/README.md

 - https://github.com/slamdunk061/Traffic_Prediction

 Project 3: Credit Card Default
+- Analyze credit card transactions to determine a trend in defaulting on a loan
 -

-Project 4: Baseball dataset
+Project 4: Baseball Pitch Prediction
-- Engineered data coming in from PyBaseball for the last 10 years
-- Uploaded data into an SQL Database
+- Analyze 10 years of MLB pitches by utilizing statcast data
-- Created machine learning algorithm to predict the outcome of the pitch
+- Implement an algorithm to predict the next pitch a pitcher will throw